Our Team

 She has been involved in the community through work on the local Family Law Advisory Committee, the Housing Authority of Douglas County Self Sufficiency Board, the SPCA Board, and in the Eastside Community Garden.
 She currently volunteers extensively for the SPCA.

-Kimberly Phinney, Paralegal
+Kimberly Phinney, Licensed Paralegal

 Bertrand and Vincent, Therapists and Rodent Patrol